 As for encryption standards, IPVanish uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.
 The latter feature means that even if your account is compromised, all past web sessions will remain encrypted and secure.

-There’s an option to choose between 850 servers spread across 60 countries.
+There’s an option to choose between 1,300 servers spread across 75 locations worldwide.

-IPVanish allows five devices to connect at one time, which is very generous and breaks down the cost per user to an extremely manageable sum.
+IPVanish allows unlimited simultaneous connections, which is very generous and breaks down the cost per user to an extremely manageable sum.
 Cash-strapped students looking to unblock Facebook through a VPN should be pleased.

 Furthermore, there are apps for both Android and iOS as well as desktop support for Windows and MacOS.